hannahtrn/power-outages-analysis/README.md

 ### Data Cleaning

-The raw Excel file had 5 header/metadata rows before the actual column names, plus a units row as the first data row — both were stripped on load.
+The raw Excel file had 5 header/metadata rows before the actual column names, plus a units row as the first data row; both were stripped on load.
 The following steps were then applied:

 1. **Datetime columns combined:** `OUTAGE.START.DATE` + `OUTAGE.START.TIME` were merged into a single `OUTAGE.START` datetime column, and similarly for `OUTAGE.RESTORATION`.
 The four raw date/time columns were then dropped.
 This makes time-based calculations (e.g., duration checks) straightforward and avoids accidental use of incomplete date strings.